 Gill Pearl and Bury Speakeasy

-Speakeasy receives The Robin Tavistock Award at their conference on Monday, 19th October 2015.
-Gill Pearl, Chief Executive of Speakeasy, Stephanie Holland, Founder and Trustee of Speakeasy, Henrietta, Duchess of Bedford, chairman of The Tavistock Trust for Aphasia, and Jean Wright, Trustee and member of Speakeasy.
+Gill Pearl and Speakeasy receive The Robin Tavistock Award 2015.
+This is the first time a joint Award has been made.
+From left to right: Gill Pearl, Chief Executive of Speakeasy, Stephanie Holland, Founder and Trustee of Speakeasy, Henrietta, Duchess of Bedford, The Tavistock Trust for Aphasia, and Jean Wright, Trustee and member of Speakeasy.

 The Robin Tavistock Award 2014

 Professor Linda Worrall, BSPTHY, PhD